AIS Correlation / Dark Vessels

 - Skylight uses track “segments” rather than individual AIS positions to look for AIS vessels in the vicinity of a detection.
 Because of the way “segments” are generated, sometimes it takes longer for a track segment to appear near the detection.

-Because Skylight is focused on displaying information as near real time as possible, it processes the image to identify vessels as soon as possible, even if it means that some of those dark detections may be possible to correlate with AIS over time.
+Because Skylight is focused on displaying information as near real time as possible, it processes the satellite image to identify vessels as soon as possible, even if it means that some of those dark detections may be possible to correlate with AIS over time.
 For this reason, we always recommend checking dark detections in Skylight with data you have in other tools (e.g. AIS data from other tools, VMS, radar) when possible.

 Was this article helpful?